Local housing allowance

 Information for landlords

-Benefit customers will be able to seek advice and assistance from Housing Advice who may in certain instances negotiate a reduction in rent on the tenant’s behalf .If the landlord reduces the rent to the LHA level or below, the landlord can receive direct payments of Housing Benefit which are made four weekly in arrears.
+Benefit customers will be able to get help and advice from Housing Advice who may, in certain instances, negotiate a reduction in rent on the tenant’s behalf.
+If the landlord reduces the rent to the LHA level or below, the landlord can receive direct payments of Housing Benefit which are made four weekly in arrears.

 If the rent is higher than the LHA level, which would produce a shortfall that the tenant is unable to meet, the safeguard will not apply.